hartnetl/ridley-me-this-2/README.md

 ![pep8 no errors](readmefiles/pep-8.png)

 After going through the entire app to reduce the line lengths, some threw django errors afer satisfying pep8 requirements.
 Therefore it was better to revert to the longer line lengths and have some longer than usual lines.
+I think I fixed all the code broken by separating out the lines.

 ![Error 501 - long lines](readmefiles/pep-8-err.png)
 Examples: